ashutoshkamat/Smart-Auto-Rickshaw-Meter/README.md

 It is an android application which which used to solve the issues related to mechanical/ electronic auto rickshaw meter which results in improper calculation of auto fare.
 The main focus of the system is to calculate appropriate fare of the journey.

-There are 2 appliacations Passenger APP and Auto rickshaw driver APP.
+There are 2 applications Passenger APP and Auto rickshaw driver APP.

 Passenger can use passenger app to view the fare of the journey.
 He can also use the app to book auto rickshaw.
 He can set the destination location in the application.
 The application also suggests approximate fare prior to journey to make passenger aware of the fare.